Why did you choose to study at Loughborough University?

 I knew I wanted to come to Loughborough very early on, my sister was a student at Loughborough and graduated in 2014 and from that point I saw it as a place I would love to study at too.
 So, when I was picking universities during my A-levels I was set on Loughborough.
 I loved the atmosphere and busy campus; I also loved the modules available in my course.

-The best thing about my course was the variety of modules, there was a mixture of language and literature modules and then within this, there were both creative and more structured modules.
+The variety of modules, there was a mixture of language and literature modules and then within this, there were both creative and more structured modules.
 I liked the variety and the different choices; it gave each student a chance to cater their degree to what they are interested in.

-My favourite project by far was my dissertation and I loved the whole process.
+My favourite project by far was my dissertation, I had Andrew Dix as my supervisor, and I loved the whole process.
 I was given the creative freedom to write what I wanted.
 I did my project on ‘Evolving representations of disabilities in Bollywood cinema 1960-2020’.
 I was grateful to have more control over a piece and the chance to spend time writing and editing a long piece like this.

 I had a lot of support from the English department, all the lecturers were friendly and approachable.
 I was comfortable with speaking to my lecturers about personal and academic problems.
 I have arthritis and the university were great about it, I was given a room that catered for my needs, it was ground floor, close to my lecture rooms and I was provided with a fridge for my medication.
 Moving to university two hours away from home was scary enough, knowing a I had a disability made it harder, Loughborough university provided me with everything I needed to make it easier.
 My lecturers were understanding and sent me PowerPoints and work in advance to help with typing and writing, so I could keep up with the pace of the lectures and seminars.
 All these things made my experience so much easier, and I am grateful they were able to do this.